 JAPAN-MADE KEN IN US-MADE ‘SHORTY’ BOX

 Below is a rare example of a ‘shorty’ Ken box which contained a bright blue-eyed Japan-made Ken.
-I’ve seen a few of these hybrids, and all except one also had the ‘shorty’ wrist tag.
 The extra stamp on the box end confirms that the ‘shorty’ boxes were printed in the US.
 They were obviously sold like this for several years, as I’ve found examples up to and including the Ken sold with the Braniff Pilot Uniform by Montgomery Ward in 1967 (see section 1967 The Braniff International Pilot Uniform).

 KEN’S BUDDY ALLAN